What Is Multidisciplinary Care for Mesothelioma?

 2. A tailored treatment plan ensures your care aligns with your diagnosis, health needs and goals.

-3. BMJ research shows multidisciplinary team meetings helped find a clear diagnosis for 81% of patients.
+3. BMJ research shows multidisciplinary team meetings helped find a precise diagnosis for 81% of patients.
 Among these, mesothelioma was identified in 73% of cases.

 4. With diverse specialists on a team, they can identify more clinical trial options that could be right for you.